Home>Elections 2025 to the boards of the IEP

 - two representatives of teaching associate/adjunct from the public or semi-public sector (college C2) for a three years term, by a single-member majority vote in two rounds, the absolute majority of votes cast and a number of votes at least equal to a quarter of registered voters being required to be elected in the first round;

-- two representatives of teaching associate/adjunct from the private sector One representative of lecturers and similar personnel (college C1) for a three years term, by a single-member majority vote in two rounds, the absolute majority of votes cast and a number of votes at least equal to a quarter of registered voters being required to be elected in the first round.
+- one representative of postdoctoral research assistants for a one-year term by a two-round majority vote, with an absolute majority of votes cast and at least one quarter of registered voters required to be elected in the first round.

 Electoral rolls